JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 They allow you to maintain symmetry with any data classes you may have defined alongside the object.

-In this example, declaring `EndOfFile` as a `data object` instead of a plain `object` means that it will get the `.toString()` function without the need to override it manually:
+In this example, declaring `EndOfFile` as a `data object` instead of a plain `object` means that it will get the `toString()` function without the need to override it manually:

 ```kotlin
 sealed interface ReadResult